mishnit/mishnit.github.io/career-ladder/TIPPS.md

 Each axis has 5 different levels of performance.
 It is important to highlight that every level includes the previous one(s).
 For example, someone that *evangelizes* technology, *specializes* and *adopts* it as well.

-# Ladders
+# Career paths

-The framework has 3 different ladders:
+The framework has 3 different paths:

 * **Individual Contributor**: is also known as developer or software engineer, requires a deep level of technical expertise
 * **Tech Lead**: is also known as dev lead, is the owner of the system and requires a unique balance between hands-on development, architecture knowledge and production support